There are no statewide elections in Idaho in 2021.

-Early Voting in Idaho runs from October 19 to October 30 for some counties, contact your county clerk to find out if your county has early voting.
+Early Voting in Idaho runs from the third Monday before the election until the Friday before the election for some counties, contact your county clerk to find out if your county has early voting.

 Idaho’s Address Confidentiality Program provides confidential voter registration records for survivors of domestic violence, sexual abuse, or stalking.
 Learn more here.

 Restoration of Voting Rights After Felony Convictions: The right to vote is automatically restored for felons upon the completion of their parole or probation.

 ID Requirements for Voting: Photo ID is required.
 If one is not shown a voter can sign an affidavit affirming their identity.